Authentic Leader Development

 Drawing broadly from the fields of positive psychology, sociology, adult development, and leadership, you will be exposed to a powerful collection of theoretical frameworks and concepts all selected to support your progress in line with ALD Course Goals.
 Additionally, you will learn a set of foundational skills essential to the practice of authentic leadership.
 Finally, you will engage in several key processes designed to support your continued growth and development throughout your life.

 - Attend one, two-hour-long meeting per week with a six-person Leadership Development Group (LDG).
-LDGs are held the afternoon of class between 3:30 and 5:30pm.
+LDGs are held the afternoon of class between 3:30 and 5:30 pm.
 Rotating facilitators are drawn from the group.
-LDGs will be assigned in advance by your professor with the intent of creating diverse groups.
+Groups will be assigned in advance by your professor with the intent of creating diverse groups.

-- Submit a reflective essay on-line each week using Canvas.
+- Submit a reflective essay on-line each week using the Personal Reflection Tool (PRT).
 Reflections are due NLT midnight on the day following your class.
 Your reflection should be no less than one paragraph and no more than 2 pages double-spaced (think blog).
+This reflection is due even if you are the group facilitator that week.

 There are three graded requirements: